-Staff Analysis: This issue focuses on whether AT&T is required to offer interconnection to Intrado Comm under §251(a) or §251(c) of the Act.
+This section focuses on whether AT&T is required to offer interconnection to Intrado Comm under §251(a) or §251(c) of the Act.
 Section 251(a) of the Act describes the general duty of all telecommunications carriers to interconnect, while §251(c) addresses specific obligations imposed only on incumbent local exchange carriers (ILECs).
 Two aspects of §251(c) are particularly significant: